Wen1201/tic-tac-toe/README.md

 * Sound effect and background music need to be added.
 * Add a couple bad guys in the Thanos's drop down box.
 * Add computer player(AI)
-* The subject looks a bit boring.
-I am not sure what to add at the moment.
+* I hope this page can bring people to the Marvel Universe.